lardemua/ros_bridge/README.md

 If no specific position is set, the ego vehicle is spawned at a random position.

+### Carla Example ATLAS Vehicle

+The reference Carla client `carla_example_atlas_vehicle` can be used to spawn an ATLAS vehicle (role-name: "atlas_vehicle") with the following sensors attached to it:

+- GNSS
+- LIDAR
+- Cameras (one front-camera + one camera for visualization in carla_ros_manual_control)
+- Collision Sensor
+- Lane Invasion Sensor

+Info: To be able to use carla_ros_manual_control a camera with role-name 'view' is required.

+If no specific position is set, the ATLAS vehicle is spawned at a random position.

 ### Spawning at specific position

-It is possible to (re)spawn the ego vehicle at the specific location by publishing to `/initialpose`.
+It is possible to (re)spawn the example vehicle at the specific location by publishing to `/initialpose`.

 The preferred way of doing that is using RVIZ:

 ![Autoware Runtime Manager Settings](./assets/images/rviz_set_start_goal.png)

-Selecting a Pose with '2D Pose Estimate' will delete the current ego_vehicle and respawn it at the specified position.
+Selecting a Pose with '2D Pose Estimate' will delete the current example vehicle and respawn it at the specified position.

 ### Create your own sensor setup

-To setup your own ego vehicle with sensors, follow a similar approach as in `carla_example_ego_vehicle` by subclassing from `CarlaEgoVehicleBase`.
+To setup your own example vehicle with sensors, follow a similar approach as in `carla_example_ego_vehicle` by subclassing from `CarlaEgoVehicleBase` or follow a similar approach as in `carla_example_atlas_vehicle` by subclassing from `CarlaAtlasVehicleBase`.

 Define sensors with their attributes as described in the Carla Documentation about [Cameras and Sensors](https://github.com/carla-simulator/carla/blob/master/Docs/cameras_and_sensors.md).